Lisbon in 4 Days: everything you need to know

 Book tickets for the Belém Tower

-Day 3: Excursion to Sintra
+Day 3: Take a trip to Sintra

-The Pena Palace| ©laredawg
+Sintra's Pena Palace| ©laredawg

-The Pena Palace| ©laredawg
+Sintra's Pena Palace| ©laredawg

-So much so that it was declared a World Heritage Site in 1995.
-It is also located in the middle of the Sintra-Cascaes natural park.
 Visiting Sintra from Lisbon can be done by car or bus, but it is best to book an excursion to Sintra, which includes return transport and a professional guide who will show you all the charms of the place.
-There are many buildings to see in Sintra, but the four must-sees are:
+Here are some options:

-Let yourself be dazzled by the Pena Palace
+Be dazzled by the Pena Palace

-It is the most visited and emblematic of Sintra.
-So much so that it is one of the most popular monuments in Portugal and considered one of the most beautiful palaces in Europe thanks to its unique blend of styles.
+There are many buildings to see in Sintra.
+The Pena Palace is the most visited and emblematic and one of the most popular monuments in Portugal.
+It is also considered one of the most beautiful palaces in Europe thanks to its unique blend of styles.

 Book your visit to the Pena Palace